 I have already served my tenant an N4.
 Can I also serve her an N5 for damages and file both corresponding Applications (L1 and L2) at the Board?

 You can file more than one application with the Board.
 If you’re serving the N5 and you have already served the N4, you can wait until the termination date on the N4 and file both applications together so that you will only pay the filing fee once.

 How soon after/before the termination date can I file my application with the Landlord and Tenant Board?

-When you can file your application depends on which notice you served on the tenant.
+When an application can be filed depends on which notice you served on the tenant.
 If the notice is based on nonpayment of rent, then you can apply to the Board anytime after the termination date.
 If you’ve served a different notice, visit www.landlordselfhelp.com or the Landlord and Tenant Board https://tribunalsontario.ca/ltb/ for more information about the different notices.

 Can you help me prepare for my hearing?
 We are terminating for own use because my parents will move in.

 We cannot provide any kind of in-depth preparation for your hearing.
-Going to similar hearings would have been the best way to prepare but you do not have time for that.
-The Landlord and Tenant Board publication provides an overview of the format about half-way down http://www.sjto.gov.on.ca/documents/ltb/Brochures/Important%20Information%20About%20Your%20Hearing%20(EN)%20Revised_Bill140_June15_2015.pdf.
-Also, viewing the results of the LTB’s search function using the search term “own use” to help with being prepared for some questions that the Member or the tenant may have for your son. http://www.sjto.gov.on.ca/?s=own+use&search-type=en&submit-button.x=0&submit-button.y=0
+Going to similar hearings would be the best way to prepare if you have time for that.
+The Landlord and Tenant Board offers a publication that provides an overview of the hearing process, https://tribunalsontario.ca/ltb/brochures-videos/.
+For information on how to submit evidence visit-https://tribunalsontario.ca/documents/ltb/Practice%20Directions/Practice%20Direction%20on%20Evidence.html#filetype.

 At my Board hearing the tenants refused free legal counsel.
 The Adjudicator didn’t like where we were heading, and decided to adjourn until the tenants obtained counsel.
 I have already been to court 5 times with these tenants.
 What are your thoughts?